Chronic inflammation is one of the biggest killers in the world.

 - Salmon: Salmon provides a huge source of anti-inflammatory omega-3 fatty acids.
 It also contains a lot of minerals that positively impact inflammatory pathways (17).

 - Red Meat: Despite what you may have heard, red meat is one of the most appropriate foods for humans.
-Sensitivities are extremely rare, and it is full of nutrients — many of which the average person is deficient in (18).
+For one thing, it is full of nutrients — many of which the average person is deficient in — and it is also a source of glutathione (18).

 - Berries: With almost any berry, you’re sure to find many polyphenolic compounds.
 Polyphenols reduce inflammation and help protect the body from disease.
 For me, blueberries and blackberries are the tastiest.